drublic/Sass-Mixins/docs/transform.md

-# An awesome SASS-mixin for transforming an element
+# An awesome Sass-mixin for transforming an element

 This mixin generates cross-browser-compatible `transform` output.
-Vendor-prefix all the things.
+Vendor-prefixes all the things.

 ## The Mixin